Richard E. Banks

-Richard E. Banks (October 23, 1794 – May 6, 1856) was an American physician and surgeon.
+Richard E. Banks (October 23, 1794 – May 6, 1856) was an American medical doctor and surgeon.

 Banks was born in Elbert County, Georgia.
 One of thirteen children, Banks was the only one to attend college.
-After attending the University of Georgia (for one year), he went to the University of Pennsylvania, where Banks received his medical M.D. degree.
+After attending the University of Georgia (for one year), he went to the University of Pennsylvania, where Banks received his medical degree.

-After practicing in Philadelphia, Pennsylvania for a year, he returned to rural northeast Georgia and set up practice not far from his original home.
-Banks eventually moved to larger offices in Gainesville, Georgia.
+After practicing in Philadelphia, Pennsylvania, for a year, he returned to rural northeast Georgia and set up practice not far from his original home.
+Banks moved to larger offices in Gainesville, Georgia, in 1832.
 Banks traveled to treat settlers and Native Americans of northern Georgia and South Carolina.
 He was especially noted for treating the Native Americans for smallpox.
-He wrote the screenplay for the silent film The Daughter of Dawn (1920), which had an entirely Native American cast and was directed by Norbert A. Myles.

-Banks died in Gainesville on May 6, 1856 and was buried in Alta Vista Cemetery in that city.
+Banks died in Gainesville on May 6, 1856, and was buried in Alta Vista Cemetery in that city.
 The Georgia General Assembly named Banks County in his honor on December 11, 1858.